lingar-poc/-java-multithreading-exercise-demo-box-of-items/Readme.md

 *Notice - you can pass over this exercise by the order - master and branch 0 are on the start of the exercise,* *Branch A is my implementation to the task with single Thread.
-And at branch-B there is the solution by mutli-threading. * *Feel free to send feedbacks to yimprogramming@gmail.com*
+And at branch-B there is the solution by mutli-threading. * *Feel free to send feedbacks to yimprogramming@gmail.com* **Run the RunMe class**

 ## The Real-World Problem
-Let's say we have a factory that produce some whatever product you imagine (a snakes for example).
+Let's say we have a factory that produces some whatever product you imagine (snacks for example).
-So we are demonstrate the producing-process in simple way.
-Use your imagaination.
+So we will demonstrate the producing-process in simple way.
+Use your imagination.
 It's simple.

 So that factory has "Filling-Machines" that in the process line, fill the boxes.
 See the class program.FillingMachine.
 As you can see the Machine contains Items Generators as needed.